aiidateam/aiida-website/docs/news/posts/2025-05-15-aiida-yambo.md

 # AiiDA success stories: band structures and excitons with aiida-yambo

-*An example on how AiiDA is used to advance science.*
+*An example of how AiiDA is used to advance science.*

 ## Introduction